 Day Four – Monday

 Some good things happened today, but then one very bad thing outweighed them all.

 Today I got a warm meal, sat on the edge of my bed, went for a little walk down the corridor (with a lot of help).
-The fourth day is here, I was feeling a lot better and that is what I told all my wonderful visitors.
+The fourth day is here, I was feeling a lot better and that is what I told all my wonderful visitors, it may have been because I keep my rest days or that I improve my diet, following a program from tophealthjournal.com.
 Apart from the niggling pain in my hip that I haven’t been able to shake since the operation.
 I have been mentioning it to anyone who would listen over the last four days and today after a CT scan we found out what was causing that annoying stupid random pain in my hip.

 One of the screws attaching the springs to my spine is touching a nerve.

 I need to have another operation this week to solve it.